artur-ciocanu/launch.en/help/release-notes/2018-release-notes.md

 #### Multiple arguments in the logger

 You can now pass actual objects to the log function and view them as objects in the browser console when using `_satellite.debug()`.
-This makes the logger in tags behave a lot more like console.log.
+This makes the tag logger behave a lot more like console.log.
 To enable this change, there is no longer a persistent history attached to the `_satellite.debug()` function, so when you call it for the first time, you'll no longer see a history of past events.
 You will see any debug messages from that point forward.

 ## January 10, 2018